 - ARK= the Learning Management System used to support all units at the University.
 Instructions for access to ARK and related resources are sent to all NEW students prior to the commencement of Semester.
 Units can be accessed 1 week prior to the commencement of the unit.
 Access to units are closed to students 2-4 weeks after the end of the unit.

 - Library Hub= digital library resources including databases, journals and e-books

-- SIMS= the Student Information Management System, providing access to enrolment data and results
+- Paradigm= the Student Information Management System, providing access to enrolment data and results